binli2020/aws-bootcamp-cruddur-2023/journal/week1.md

   * Document the Notification Endpoint for the OpenAI Document
   * Write a Flask Backend Endpoint for Notifications
   * Write a React Page for Notifications
+* Watching YT video for adding Dynamo DB and PostgreSQL to the docker compose
+  * About the `volume` section in the docker-compose.yml
+    ```
+    volumes:
+      db:
+        driver: local
+    ```
+    ChatGPT explains it:
+    > In a Docker Compose file, the `volumes` section is used to define named volumes that can be **shared by multiple containers**.
+The `db` in this case is the name of the volume.

+    > The `driver: local` line specifies the type of volume driver that should be used for this volume.
+In this case, local is the default volume driver that uses the host filesystem to store data.
+This means that any data written to this volume by a container will be persisted on the host filesystem and can be accessed by other containers that use the same volume.

+    > In summary, this section defines a named volume named db that will be stored on the **host filesystem** using the local driver.